Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_search_optimization/getting_started_with_search_optimization.md

 ### Ensure Search Optimization first time indexing is complete

 Now, let’s verify that Search Optimization is enabled and the backend process has finished indexing our data.
-It might take about 5 minutes for that to happen as the optimized search access paths are being built for these columns by Snowflake.
+It will take about 2 minutes for that to happen as the optimized search access paths are being built for these columns by Snowflake.

 Run the below query against the newly created database (`WIKI_SO`)